Narwallets/meta-pool/docs/index.md

 In order to provide immediate unstake (sell stNEAR) a Liquidity Pool and a SELL stNEAR mechanism are provided by the contract:

-* TO SELL stNEAR: The seller enters the amount of stNEAR they want to sell and the contract replies with the amount of NEAR they will receive, normally with a discount 1%-5%, depending on the NEAR balance of the liquidity pool and the fee curve parameters.
+* TO SELL stNEAR: The seller enters the amount of stNEAR they want to sell and the contract replies with the amount of NEAR they will receive, normally with a discount 1%-5%, depending on the liquidity pool NEAR balance and the fee curve parameters.

 ## Treasury